beenzust/itmconsult/content/english/_index.md

   enable: true
   title: Ready to get started?
   image: images/cta.svg
-  content: Ready to take your digital transformation journey to the next level?
-Contact ITM Consult today to discuss your specific needs and how we can help you achieve your goals.
-Together, let's pave the way to a digital future.
-Call us now(tel:+260976242222) or send us a message (mailto:info@zm7.xyz) for a tailored digital solution.
+  content: Ready to take your digital transformation journey to the next level?  <br> Contact ITM Consult today to discuss your specific needs and how we can help you achieve your goals.
+Together, let's pave the way to a digital future.  <br> Call us now(tel:+260976242222) or send us a message (mailto:info@zm7.xyz) for a tailored digital solution.
   button:
     enable: true
     label: Contact Us